-Virtual assistants work online doing things like billing, scheduling, basic website tasks, responding to customer requests, and more.
+Virtual assistants work online doing things like billing, scheduling, basic website tasks, responding to customer requests, handling social media, and more.

-As long as you have an internet connection, you can work as a virtual assistant from anywhere in the world.
+As long as you have an internet connection and a laptop, you can work as a virtual assistant from anywhere in the world.

 What are the best travel jobs?